pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. method:: setLineEnds(start, end)

-      PDF only: Sets an annotation's line ending styles.
+      Sets an annotation's line ending styles.
 Only 'FreeText', 'Line', 'PolyLine', and 'Polygon' annotations can have these properties.
 Each of these annotation types is defined by a list of points which are connected by lines.
 The symbol identified by ``start`` is attached to the first point, and ``end`` to the last point of this list.
 For unsupported annotation types, a no-operation with a warning message results.
-See :ref:`Annotation Line Ends` for details.

       :arg int start: The symbol number for the first point.
       :arg int end: The symbol number for the last point.

    .. method:: setOpacity(value)

-      PDF only: Change an annotation's transparency.
+      Change an annotation's transparency.

       :arg float value: a float in range ``[0, 1]``.
 Any value outside is assumed to be 1.
 E.g. a value of 0.5 sets the transparency to 50%.